- F2 Viessmann Fault Code Meaning and How to fix it

 We provide boiler cover with free annual boiler servicing, so you can rely on us to assist and check your boiler on a regular basis instead of making a yearly appointment.

 It is banned for you to do these modifications on a Viessmann boiler, even if you have a Viessmann F2 fault code unless you are qualified.
 A brief call-out might quickly remedy these faults if it occurs.
-However, if you have an old boiler and this Viessmann problem code continues appearing, it may be time to invest in and begin switching to a new boiler or replacement boiler.
+However, if you have an old boiler and this Viessmann problem code continues appearing, it may be time to invest in and begin switching to a replacement boiler.